rfwlab/rfw/docs/articles/guide/router.md

 # Routing

-## Why
-Routing maps paths to components and keeps navigation in sync with browser history.
-The [Router API](../api/router) exposes registration and guard hooks.
+The **router** maps paths to components and keeps navigation in sync with browser history.
+It resolves both `/docs` and `/docs/` to the same component, so trailing slashes don’t matter.

-Paths can end with or without a trailing `/`; `/docs` and `/docs/` resolve to the same component.
+---

+## Registering Routes

+Define routes by pairing a path with a component:

 ```go
 router.RegisterRoute(router.Route{